rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 SELECT * FROM soil_survey INTO OUTFILE '/var/lib/mysql-files/soil_survey.csv' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 ```
   notes:

   1. ensure fields are separated with a comma ','

   2. database will write the file to a location that you will require root access, such as sudo, in order to move to a more suitable location for further processing

   3. resulting CSV will NOT have any headers included.
 We will fix this shortly

 2. as a Docker container

-* prepare MySQL data exports/
+: prepare MySQL data exports/
-- use bash to format and inspect files and add file header row
+:  use bash to format and inspect files and add file header row
-+ create a Cypher import file, \*.cql
-- use neo4-shell utility to import data
-- mention gotchas, such as Neo4j Browser after removing graph data but leaving node labels and key properties still visible

 **_COMING SOON TO A BROWSER NEAR YOU_**